jojasadventure/whisper-client/README.md

 ## Important Notes

+- set your API after opening the app with config button.
 - setting hotkeys doesn't work yet sorry ( :
 - This application requires Python 3.10 or higher.
 - It has only been tested on an older Mac and not on Apple Silicon.
 - If you're using a Mac, you may need to install the PortAudio library using Homebrew.